429 rate_limited with standard Retry-After + X-RateLimit-* headers.

 Fail-open posture (and why)

 rate_limit.redis_failedlog spike.
 A blip is fine; a sustained spike pages the operator. - Defence in depth.
-The application-tier rate limit is one of three layers — Cloudflare WAF (per-IP global) and per-channel BSP-level limits (360dialog throttling, Vapi quotas) also apply.
+The application-tier rate limit is one of three layers: our edge WAF (per-IP global) and per-channel BSP-level limits (the WhatsApp provider’s throttling, voice transport quotas) also apply.
 A Redis failure removes the application-tier gate but not the others.

 Honouring rate limits (client side)